-Life after treatment for acute myeloid leukaemia (AML)
+Life after treatment for AML

 For most people, the cancer experience doesn’t end on the last day of treatment.
 Life after cancer treatment can present its own challenges.
 You may have mixed feelings when treatment ends, and worry that every ache and pain means the cancer is coming back.